 the tuning of the midpipe

 The mid-pipe is a portion of the exhaust system on a vehicle passing between the muffler and the catalyst.
 In other words, a mid-pipe refers to the section of tubing between the catalytic converters and the rear silencers on vehicles having two parallel exhaust pipes.
 High-performance mid-pipes often have a right-angled connecting pipe or several pipes, all of which are interconnected.
 The reason for this is the pressure balance in both exhaust pipes, which is responsible for optimum performance.
-There are two types of midpipes: the H-pipe and X-pipe, The H-tube is a vertical connecting tube, which, in name, resembles the letter H; the X-tube is where the tubes are connected in an X-shape.
+There are two types of midpipes: the H-pipe and I baked the X-pipe, The H-tube is a vertical connecting tube, which, in name, resembles the letter H; the X-tube is where the tubes are connected in an X-shape.
 Apart from a different appearance, both tubes also have different flow patterns for the exhaust gases.
 If you want more pressure by tuning, you should invest in an X-tube.
 H-tubes, on the other hand, are especially popular with fans of classic cars because they produce a similar sound as a muscle car.
 While the X-tube also generates more power at higher speeds, the H-tube increases torque at lower speeds.
 You should include in your choice also the current components of the car as well as your future changes to the car.

 Of course that had not happened yet!